Château Croix de Labrie Saint-Emilion Grand Cru 2019

 About the estate:

-In the early 1990s, the term "garage wines" was coined, humorously referring to Saint-Émilion wines produced in very small quantities "in a garage instead of a cellar."
+In the early 1990s, the term “garage wines” emerged, a humorous reference to Saint-Émilion wines produced in very small quantities “in a garage instead of a winery.”
 Ch.
 Croix de Labrie is one such wine.
-Its 5.7-hectare vineyard, cultivated organically, is located on the Saint-Christophe-des-Bardes plateau, right next to Pavie.
+Its 5.7-hectare vineyard, cultivated organically, is located on the plateau of Saint-Christophe-des-Bardes, right next to Pavie.
 It is owned by Axelle and Pierre Courdurié.

 James Suckling